opensrp/fhircore.org/README.md

 * Identity and Access Management provided by [Keycloak](https://www.keycloak.org) allowing easy integration with national identity services.
 * Integration with data warehouse and realtime dashboards for reporting purposes
 * NFC Card and contactless biometric integration available

+### About

+The OpenSRP FHIR Core Smart Vaccination Certificates App is being developed by [Ona](https://ona.io) with support from WHO.
+Ona are the lead developers and technical stewards of [OpenSRP](https://smartregister.org) a recognized global good digital health platform.

+### Interested in Learning More?

+Contact [info@fhircore.org](mailto:info@fhircore.org) to setup a demo and learn more about how OpenSRP FHIR Core can be used to support your vaccine rollout.